-Seventy gravid women between 30 and 36 gestational weeks will be recruited in partnership with Obstetrics [AND]amp; Gynecology in Parkland Health [AND]amp; Hospital System (PHHS) and Children[Single Quote]s Medical Center (CMC) at Dallas.
-Recruitment will include 10 fetuses within each gestational week.
-Specifically, 10 each of the following subgroups:
+Seventy gravid women between 26 and 36 gestational weeks will be recruited in partnership with obstetrics and Gynecology in Parkland Health and Hospital System (PHHS) and Children's Medical Center (CMC) at Dallas.
+Recruitment will include 7 fetuses within each gestational week.
+Specifically, 7 each of the following subgroups:

-Once these pregnant mothers are identified and consented, structural MRI data will be acquired with Philips 1.5 T located at Rogers Imaging Center at NE building of University of Texas Southwestern Medical Center.
-Note that to avoid large SAR (Specific Absorption Rate) of the in-utero MRI, 1.5 T wide-bore magnet, instead of 3 T magnet, will be used.
-During the MR scan, the phased array cardiac coil will be wrapped around the mother[Single Quote]s abdomen.
-The maternal imaging position will be supine or the left lateral decubitus position.
-One investigator (DT) has had experience in successful imaging of over 2,000 fetal MR[Single Quote]s over the past 10 years
+once these pregnant mothers are identified and consented, structural MRi data will be acquired with Philips 1.5 T located at Rogers imaging Center at ne building of university of Texas Southwestern Medical Center. note that to avoid large SaR (Specific absorption Rate) of the in-utero MRi, 1.5 T wide-bore magnet, instead of 3 T magnet, will be used.
+During the MR scan, the phased array cardiac coil will be wrapped around the mother's abdomen.
+The maternal imaging position will be supine or the left lateral decubitus position. one investigator (DT) has had experience in successful imaging of over 2,000 fetal MR's over the past 10 years

-After MRI data acquisition, the data CDs will be obtained by MR tech at Rogers Imaging Center.
+after MRi data acquisition, the data CDs will be obtained by MR tech at Rogers imaging Center.
 Datasets will be de-identified and assigned a study number.
 The identification information and study number will be stored in a password-protected projects folder in the Radiology Department R drive.
-The de-identified data will be distributed to members of the PI[Single Quote]s team for post-processing.
-After tensor fitting of DTI data, two important data analyses will be conducted.
-First, the white matter tracts will be three-dimensionally reconstructed with DTI tractography.
-Second, the cerebral wall will be manually segmented to delineate the thickness and fractional anisotropy at the three layers from inside to outside, inner layer, subplate and cortical plate.
-All post-processing of MRI including DTI will be conducted with the de-identified data.
+The de-identified data will be distributed to members of the Pi's team for post-processing. after tensor fitting of DTi data, two important data analyses will be conducted.
+First, the white matter tracts will be three-dimensionally reconstructed with DTi tractography.
+Second, the cerebral wall will be manually segmented to delineate the thickness and fractional anisotropy at the three layers from inside to outside, inner layer, subplate and cortical plate. all post-processing of MRi including DTi will be conducted with the de-identified data.

-Follow-up study for 2-year-old: A widely used method to ensure normal brain development is the one with combined MRI and neuropsychological tests when the infants are 2 years old.
+Follow-up study for 2-year-old: a widely used method to ensure normal brain development is the one with combined MRi and neuropsychological tests when the infants are 2 years old.
 PHHS has a good follow-up system.
-We will use the PHHS follow-up system to contact the moms around 2 years after the in-utero MRI.
-In this follow-up study, moms will bring their toddlers to the Children[Right Quote]s at Dallas where both MRI and neurospsychological tests will be conducted.
-The MRI will include a DTI, a T1-weighted and a T2-weighted imaging sequence with less than 25 minutes in total.
-A pediatric neuropsychological professional will use the routine clinical protocol to perform the neuropsychological test. $100 will be paid to the mom for the follow-up visit.
+We will use the PHHS follow-up system to contact the moms around 2 years after the in-utero MRi. in this follow-up study, moms will bring their toddlers to the Children's at Dallas where both MRi and neurospsychological tests will be conducted.
+The MRi will include a DTi, a T1-weighted and a T2-weighted imaging sequence with less than 25 minutes in total. a pediatric neuropsychological professional will use the routine clinical protocol to perform the neuropsychological test. $100 will be paid to the mom for the follow-up visit.